spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/availability/managing-products-availability.md

 #### Overview of Products Availability page

-On the *Overview of Products Availability* page, you see the following:
+On the **Overview of Products Availability** page, you see the following:
-* The SKUs and names of the abstract products and the SKU values is a hyperlink to this product Edit page.
+* The SKUs and names of the abstract products and the SKU values is a hyperlink to this product's **Edit** page.
-* The number of products in current stock and the number of reserved products (meaning ordered ones)
+* The number of products in current stock and the number of reserved products (meaning ordered ones).
-*  The identifier for the bundled product and for those that are **never out of stock** (Yes/No values)
+*  The identifier for the bundled product and for those that are **never out of stock** (Yes/No values).

 #### Product Availability page

-On the *Product Availability* page, you see 2 sections:
+On the **Product Availability** page, you see two sections:
 * Abstract product availability
 * Variant availability

-The *Abstract product availability* section is not modifiable.
+The **Abstract product availability** section is not modifiable.
 It only provides overview information.
-As the abstract product itself does not have any stock, the Current Stock value will display the summarized value of all its variants.
+As the abstract product itself does not have any stock, the Current Stock value displays the summarized value of all its variants.

 Unlike *Abstract product availability*, *Variant availability* provides you with an option to edit stock.
-You invoke the edit stock flow from the *Actions* column.
+You invoke the edit stock flow from the **Actions** column.
 It also has the identifier of the product bundle.

-Both sections contain the following info:
+Both sections contain the following information:
-* The SKU and name of the abstract product/product variant
+* The SKU and name of the abstract product/product variant.
-* The availability value, the number of products in current stock, and the number of reserved products (meaning ordered ones)
+* The availability value, the number of products in the current stock, and the number of reserved products (meaning ordered ones).
-* The identifier for the **never out of stock** (Yes/No values)
+* The identifier for the **never out of stock** (Yes/No values).

 ## Editing stock

 To edit the product stock:

-1. On the *Product Availability* page of the product whose variant availability you would like to change, click **Edit Stock** for the corresponding variant.
+1. On the **Product Availability** page of the product whose variant availability you want to change, for the corresponding variant, click **Edit Stock**.
-2. On the *Edit Stock* page, specify the quantity for the product (for the needed warehouse, if several are set up).
+2. On the **Edit Stock** page, specify the quantity for the product (for the needed warehouse, if several are set up).
 3. Select **Never out of stock** if you want the product to be always available.
 4. Click **Save**.

 {% info_block infoBox %}

-Product stock the DECIMAL(20,10) value, which means that your product stock can be 20 digits long and have a maximum of 10 digits after the decimal separator.
-For example, *1234567890.0987654321*.
+Product stock the DECIMAL(20,10) value, which means that your product stock can be 20 digits long and have a maximum of 10 digits after the decimal separator—for example, 1234567890.0987654321.

 {% endinfo_block %}

 To edit the bundled product stock:

-1. Navigate to the *Product Availability* page of a bundle whose bundled product variant availability you would like to change.
+1. Navigate to the **Product Availability** page of a bundle whose bundled product variant availability you want to change.
-2. Click **View bundled products** in the *Variant availability* table.
+2. In the **Variant availability** table, click **View bundled products**.
-3. In the *Bundled products* table that opens, click **Edit Stock** for the corresponding variant.
+3. In the **Bundled products** table that opens,  for the corresponding variant, click **Edit Stock**.
-4. On the *Edit Stock* page, specify **Quantity** for the product (for the needed warehouse if several are set up).
+4. On the **Edit Stock** page, specify **Quantity** for the product (for the needed warehouse if several are set up).
 5. Select **Never out of stock** if you want the product to be always available.
 6. Click **Save**.